 College Educated: 25%

 Is Florida Considered Tax Friendly for Retirement?
 Yes

-Notes: Bayonet Point is not a fancy place but has grown by 10% in the last decade.
-The closest beach is Robert J. Strickland Memorial Park, also called Hudson Beach, about four miles northwest of town.
+Notes: Bayonet Point is not a fancy place but has grown 10% during the last decade.
+Home prices have increased 7% since last year.

 Recommended as a Retirement Spot?
 Yes